Portland Sea Cadets ~ TS Penn

 Our affiliation with TS Penn Sea Cadet Corp goes back many years.
 The Isle of Portland Unit was founded in 1956, the same year that the RNA Portland Branch was formed.
 The Unit took its name from Admiral Sir William Penn (1644-1718), an English Quaker and founder of Pennsylvania, USA.
-His residence on Portland, Pennsylvania Castle, used to be a major hotel on the island, but is now a private residence.
+His residence on Portland, Pennsylvania Castle, built 1797-1800, used to be a major hotel on the island, but is now a private residence and is hired out for functions and events, it is Portland’s most expensive residential property.
 As well as the Portland SCC Unit, two commissioned RN vessels also bore the name Penn.
-F19 saw active service from 1916 to 1921 and G77 saw active service from 1941 to 1948.